 7. Get Savvy With Social Media

 Start now if you’re not utilizing social media in your online hotel marketing campaign.
 It’s free to create accounts on Facebook, Twitter, FourSquare, Instagram, and YouTube, and it’s never been easier to create dynamic social media pages in a moment.
 However, there’s no point in launching a social media presence if you don’t intend to maintain it.
+Around 79% of travelers use social media for travel inspiration, according to Statista.

 Ensure you have at least one person appointed to keep your hotel marketing social media message live and engaging.
 Fresh content is pivotal, so ensure you have a content delivery schedule.
 If you’re strapped for time to create new content, consider launching a hotel blog you can link back to from your social pages regularly.
-More social media tips about how to promote your hotel can be read in the article “Social Media Marketing Tips to Promote Your Hotel”.

 8. Influencer Marketing

 Influencer marketing is one of the fastest-growing hotel marketing strategies and involves collaborating with individuals who have a high profile on social media.
-These individuals are referred to as social media influencers, because they can reach a wide audience and have the potential to influence that audience’s decision-making.
+These individuals are referred to as social media influencers because they can reach a wide audience and have the potential to influence that audience’s decision-making.

-Hotels can work with influencers across platforms like YouTube, Instagram and TikTok, in order to gain valuable exposure and attract more business.
+Hotels can work with influencers across platforms like YouTube, Instagram, and TikTok in order to gain valuable exposure and attract more business.
+Micro-influencers (10,000-100,000 followers) often deliver higher engagement rates and more authentic content than macro-influencers.
+Travelers trust influencers deeply: 92% of consumers trust influencers more than celebrities.
 In particular, influencer marketing can be extremely effective in situations where hotels are targeting a younger demographic or when the hotel wants to project a sense of prestige.

-9. Get Recommended by Real Authority
+9. Get Recommended by a Real Authority

 One surefire way of securing new customers is to get your hotel listed with local tourist offices.
 Whether it’s a printed flyer in a brick-and-mortar office or a prominent link on a local tourism website, you can take a premier listing over many rival competitors.